robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

-### Claim should avoid just details about the supporting method/techniques
+### Avoid claims about the supporting method/techniques
 - .red[Bad claim:] The system uses AES encryption
 - Uninteresting

 --

-### The claim should be a reasonable goal
+### Claim should be a reasonable goal (outcome)
 - .green[Good claim:] “The system is acceptably secure against communication lines related threats”

+???

+## Good claims
+- These say something about expected outcomes we really wish for by using security technologies or by performing security-related activities
+- Claims about expected outcomes can be argued extensively

+- E.g. "AES encryption" (security technology) --> "secure against communication line related threats" (outcome we try wish for)
 ---
 # Claims Matter!